egoxiv/pillars-of-civilization/README.md

 ***Steal Opponents jets and battleships*** - Your opponent will not see you coming which will allow you to steal half of the opponents fighter jets and battleships to add to your total inventory!

 ## How to Win
-Each players gold, total units, and total unit damage will be added and subtract any bills, if a player has unpaid bills, that player will get a 15% penalty subtracted from the total score.
+Each players total gold, total units, and total unit damage will be added and subtract any bills, if a player has unpaid bills, that player will get a 15% penalty subtracted from the total score.

 The player with the higher score at the end of 15 rounds wins!